 Hole Saw Saver

 Stuff your hole saw with a moist rag.
 It will not only keep your saw cooler and the teeth sharper but also extend the life of the saw.
 Remember to leave room for the depth of the piece of wood you’re cutting.
 When you’re finished, dry off the saw to prevent rust. — Scott Nugent.
-How to properly use a hole saw.

 Use Concrete Forms for Scraps Storage

 Short scraps of hardwood are too good to throw away but hard to store neatly.
 So I bought a 4-ft. tube form made for concrete footings, cut it in half (the cardboard-like material cuts easily) and set the tubes on end.
 I tack the tubes to a wall or a bench leg so they don’t fall over.
 With the wood scraps stored upright, it’s easy to find a piece just the right length.
 Tube forms are available in various diameters for $5 and up at home centers. — Bill Wells

 Need an Awl?
 Make One

 Can awl of us find our awl when we need it?
 Grab an old, battered Phillips screwdriver and grind the tip into a sharp cone shape on a bench grinder.
 (Wear eye protection.)
 Now you have a heavy-duty awl for starting screws and finish nails right on the mark, and chipping dried glue from project corners.

 I no longer put up with the messy “over-designed” carpenter’s glue dispensers.
 Instead, I use old mustard bottles; they don’t clog and they easily reseal between uses. — Richard Painter.

 When face-gluing boards, use a credit card snipped along its wide edge with a pinking shears.
 The serrated “pinked” edge spreads the glue like a serrated trowel spreads mastic on floors.
 Thanks to reader Don Cox for this smooth tip.